 - Download the Divio app (for Macintosh, Linux and Windows) and launch it.
 It will guide you through the set-up process and install components such as Docker.

-divio project setup <project-slug>in the Divio Shell (the Local Development section of the Control Panel will show you the project slug to use).
+divio project setup <project-slug>(the Local Development section of the Control Panel will show you the project slug to use).
 This will build the project locally.

 Start the local server.